nWidart/portfolio/data/posts/01-01-2015-get-up-and-running-with-event-sourcing.md

 Please note that this post will be continually kept up to date as I'm finding more resources about event sourcing.

+Please don't hesite to share your resourcing in the comments below, and I will add them to the list.